top of page

 Kids Small Group

-7:00pm-ish start time
+7:00pm start time

-FIRST: GIANT UNO then GET TO KNOW YOU QUESTIONS
+GET TO KNOW YOU QUESTIONS

 Have them pick a number and then ask them this question.
 This is meant to be a fun time.
 Have some fun with what they say - ask some follow-up questions if you want.
 And if you want to ask a question to everyone, that's fine.
 Yall feel free to answer some questions too.